mujiannan/AzureCognitiveTranslator/README.md

 * Code Example

-1. "A simple example, add content to translator one by one";
+1. A simple example, add content to translator one by one

         //Get a instance of Translator:
         Translator translator = new Translator(resources.MyAzureCognitiveBaseUrl, Secret.MyAzureCogitiveKey);